 OHDSI Observational Health Data Sciences and Informatics

 OMOP Observational Medical Outcomes Partnership

+T2DM Type II Diabetes Mellitus

+HF Heart Failure

 Abstract

 Clinical decision making is a complicated task in which the clinician has to infer a diagnosis or treatment pathway based on the available medical history of the patient and the current clinical guidelines.
 Clinical prediction models have been developed to support this decision making process and are used in clinical practice in a wide spectrum of specialties.
 These models predict a diagnostic or prognostic outcome based on a combination of patient characteristics, e.g. demographic information, disease history, treatment history.